Posted by: Northwest Eye in General on July 3, 2025

 Understand Anterior Uveitis: Definition and Overview

-Anterior uveitis, commonly known as iritis, is an inflammation of the uveal tract that specifically impacts the iris and the anterior portion of the ciliary body.
-We understand that experiencing this condition can be concerning, as it may arise from various causes, including autoimmune disorders, infections, or trauma.
+commonly known as iritis, is an inflammation of the uveal tract that specifically impacts the iris and the anterior portion of the ciliary body.
+We understand that experiencing this condition can be concerning, as it may arise from lasting vision impairment caused by autoimmune disorders, infections, or trauma.
 Symptoms often include:

 - Redness